PP-19 Bizon: Sights

-The sighting arrangement resembles that used on the AKS-74U and consists of a rear flip-up sight permanently attached to the receiver top cover with two open square notches with 50 m and 100 m elevation settings and a round post front sight taken from the AK series of rifles, common to many Russian small arms.
+The sighting arrangement resembles that used on the AK-74 and consists of a rear flip-up sight permanently attached to the receiver top cover with two open square notches with 50 m and 100 m elevation settings and a round post front sight taken from the AK series of rifles, common to many Russian small arms.
 The front sight is contained in a protective cage with a hole in the top to insert an elevation adjustment tool, while the rear sight is shielded by two metal ears.

 Accessories

 The gun is issued with one magazine, a sling, cleaning kit, oil can and magazine pouch.

 Other accessories such as scope mounts, Kobra optics and PBS1 sound suppressors were available due to it being largely derived from the AK-74/47 family, thus having the correct thread and AK optics side mount.

 Variants

 The original Bizon was retroactively designated Bizon-1 after the design was improved with the introduction of the Bizon-2.